 The Wikipedia entry on the Avantgarde defines it “as a genre of art, an experimental work of art, and the experimental artist who creates the work of art, which usually is aesthetically innovative, whilst initially being ideologically unacceptable to the artistic establishment of the time.”
 (Wikipedia 2014-2023)

 We should keep this definition in the back of our minds as a general idea.
 However, this is not our primary definition because it has at least two challenges for our argumentation.
 In the first place, the definition needs to be narrower.
 If we follow that, any artistic expression outside the mainstream falls under the avantgarde umbrella.
 This would imply that any art object using innovative media would fall under the Avantgarde; as we will later see, this is not the case.
-In the second place, this definition must illustrate the ideals and motivations of the avantgarde movements.
+In the second place, this definition must clarify the ideals and motivations of the avantgarde movements.

 I will follow “Theory of the Avantgarde” by Peter Burger (Burger 1984) and “Historische Avantgarde” by Ferdinand Drijkoningen et al. (Drijkoningen et al. 1991) to gather the understanding of the theory of Avantgarde used during this thesis.